AZDeveloper777/WindowsMigrationToolOutline/README.md

 Goal: Develop a sustainable FOSS Windows 10/11 application that will help mostly-non-technical Windows users migrate to Linux

-For the application to be sustainable, it will need $.
-To generate those $, we should use sponsored links that benefit a non-profit that pays for development, support and other expenses.
+For the application to be sustainable, it will need revenue.
+To generate that revenue, we could use sponsored links that benefit a non-profit that pays for development, support and other expenses.

 Use case:
 A non-technical Windows 10/11 user desires to migrate away from Windows.